juliomendozah/Face-Attendance-Bot/README.md

-"# Face-Attendance-Bot"
+Face-Attendance-Bot

-"# Python Version used for this Project: 3.6"
+Python Version used for this Project: 3.6